SandyRodger/RB175_networked_applications/08_project_file_based_CMS.md

 BUG:

-- I coiuldn't get the webpage to respond to my changes, until i realized that if a `layout.erb` file exists, the program will default to that, even though you specify another `erb` page (here `index.erb`) in the path.
-Made more confusing by the inspector calling the page 'index'.
+- I couldn't get the webpage to respond to my changes, until i realised that if a `layout.erb` file exists, the program will default to that, even though you specify another `erb` page (here `index.erb`) in the path.
+Made more confusing by the inspector calling the page 'index'. (retrospective: ....erm, no it doesn't ?)

+- I may one day understand `__FILE__`, but for now FML:
+  - "The __FILE__ argument is a well-known Ruby feature, but it's poorly documented.
+It represents the name of the file that contains the reference to __FILE__.
+For instance, if your file is name myprog.rb and you run it with the ruby myprog.rb, then __FILE__ is myprog.rb.
+When we combine this value with .. in the call to expand_path, we get the absolute path name of the directory where our program lives.
+For instance, if myprog.rb is in the /Users/me/project directory, then File.expand_path("..", __FILE__) returns /Users/me/project.
+This value lets us access other files in our project directory without having to use relative path names."
+  - But the take-away is all you need is `File.expand_path("..", __FILE__)` to reliably give you the name of the directory this file is in.
+    - (An alternative is `File.expand_path(__dir__)`)

 ## [Viewing Text Files](https://launchschool.com/lessons/ac566aae/assignments/2ac6062e)